QUAIL SEEDS

 Author

-Jamie Chevalier lives and gardens on a river in the Coast Range.
-She has gardened professionally in Alaska and California, as well as living in a remote cabin and commercial fishing.
-She wrote the Bountiful Gardens catalog from 2009 to 2017, and now is proprietor of Quail Seeds.
+Jamie Chevalier lives and gardens on a river in the Coast Range of Northern California.
+She has gardened professionally in Alaska and California, as well as living in a remote cabin, commercial fishing, and working with seeds.
+She is the proprietor of Quail Seeds.

 Sign up for Monthly Garden Tips